lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Properties are expected to have a constant time complexity.
 If one doesn't it's changed to a method.

-Optional Booleans and collections are avoid because they bring degraded states: for example, what's difference between an empty array and a `nil` array within the same context?
+Optional Booleans and collections are avoided because they bring degraded states: for example, what's the difference between an empty array and a `nil` array within the same context?

 Free functions are usually a design flow.
-If one exists, an engineer double checks whether it really shouldn't correspont any type.
+If one exists, an engineer double checks whether it really shouldn't correspond to any type.

-Methods which do some actions don't return objects of this actions (e.g. a presenting view controller method shall not return the presented view controller).
+Methods which do some actions don't return objects of these actions (e.g., a presenting view controller method shall not return the presented view controller).

 **Do**: